 When you’re done just peel the skin right off!

-Next you’ll want to take two large onions and pop them into your food processor.
-If you don’t have a food processor you can cut up the onions as small as you can get them.
+Next you’ll want to take two large onions and pop them into your food processor (I use this one for all my bulk work).
+If you don’t have a food processor consider purchasing a small one (this one is under $14) or you can cut up the onions as small as you can get them.
 Cut them in the food processor and then dump them into your tomato pile.
 Then cut up 2-3 green bell peppers and add them to the mix.
 Mince & add 1/2 head of garlic (or 1 tsp. of the pre-minced garlic).
 Add 2 cans of tomato paste to help thicken it up.

 Simmer it on your stove top for 30 minutes.
 Stir occasionally as not to burn the bottom!
 Add 1 Tbsp. oregano, 2 tsp. thyme, 2 tsps. rosemary, 1 Tbsp. lemon basil, and 1 Tbsp.
 Worcester sauce.
 Sprinkle in a bit of salt and pepper.
 Simmer 10-30 minutes depending on how thin/thick you want your sauce!